zu2/chibicc-6800-v1/README.md

 long/float are handled as 4byte variables (@long) on the zero page.

 This is different from the CC68 and Fuzix CC methods.
-They handled as AccA/B and 2byte on zero page.
+They are handled using AccA/B and as 2-byte values on the zero page.

 When Acc A/B are used together, long/int mixed operations are advantageous.